-The work site requirements associated with construction of the shaft structures and for the servicing of the associated main tunnel drives are identified, and potential arrangements of work site areas are discussed.
-Details of the shaft locations are shown on the engineering concept drawings and included in a separate Shaft Siting Study TM (DCA 2021a)
+The work site requirements associated with construction of the shaft structures and for the servicing of the associated main tunnel reaches are identified, and potential arrangements of work site areas are discussed.
+Details of the shaft locations are shown on the engineering concept drawings and included in the Concept Engineering Report (CER) Appendix C5 Shaft Siting Study.